edoatley/aws-notes/data/glue-schema-registry/README.md

 - If consumer doesn't receive messages, ensure producer ran successfully first
 - If schema registration fails, verify IAM permissions on EC2 instance role
 - If connection fails, verify MSK cluster is in `ACTIVE` state and bootstrap servers are correct
+- If you see `UNKNOWN_TOPIC_OR_PARTITION`, create the topic first using `CreateTopic` utility
+- If you see `AccessDeniedException` for Glue operations, wait 30-60 seconds after stack update for IAM permissions to propagate

 ### Step 6: View Results